Armed Forces Information

 Hart District Council is proud of its historic connections with the Armed Forces.
-The Armed Forces community including Armed Forces personnel, their families, veterans and reservists, are all important members of our whole community.
+The Armed Forces community, including Armed Forces personnel, their families, veterans and reservists, are all important members of our whole community.

-- Information about the Armed Forces Community Covenant
+- The Armed Forces Community Covenant

-The Armed Forces Community Covenant
+- Armed Forces Community support

 Hart District Council supported the Armed Forces Community Covenant signed by Hampshire County Council and the Armed Forces Community in Hampshire on 23 June 2011.
 The Covenant is a voluntary statement of mutual support between the civilian community and any serving and former members of the Armed Forces and their families working and residing in Hampshire.